Are the advantages of leasing versus owning that great?

 • Leasing is more affordable; the monthly payments are lower than purchasing.

-• Fixed payments with leasing, unlike bank loans that use variable interest rates that can change over the term of the loan.
+• Fixed payments with leasing are unlike bank loans, which use variable interest rates that can change over the loan term.

 • The equipment value is in its use, not ownership.

-• With leasing, the sales tax is paid overtime, not upfront at the time of sale.
+• With leasing, the sales tax is paid over, not upfront, at the time of sale.

-• Your equipment will always be up to date instead of needing updating, and with inflation, on the rise, it is crucial you not break the bank updating your equipment.
+• Your equipment will always be up to date instead of needing updating, and with inflation on the rise, it is crucial that you do not break the bank updating your equipment.

 • Lower down payments than financing to own.

-• Leasing allows you to keep current with new packaging trends that can move away from plastic to materials that are biodegradable.
+• Leasing equipment allows you to stay current with new packaging trends, such as the move away from plastic to biodegradable materials.

-There are more advantages to leasing your equipment than owning it.
-A significant advantage is that your equipment will always be up to date.
-And you will not have to wait to sell your old equipment.
+Leasing your equipment has more advantages than owning it.
+One significant advantage is that your equipment will always be up to date, and you will not have to wait to sell your old equipment.

 The latest trend in food processing and packaging

 Leasing has become the latest trend in many industries.
-But especially in food processing and packaging and many other types of manufacturing businesses.
+But especially in food processing, packaging, and many other types of manufacturing businesses.
 According to Food Processing Magazine, equipment is leased by private investors to companies.
-The equipment that private investors lease is manufactured in Europe and leased in North America.
-The same article explains that robotics is also becoming a trend.
-Even in the food processing and packaging industry.
-One place that robotics are in high use is palletizing.
+Private investors’ equipment is manufactured in Europe and leased in North America.
+The same article explains that robotics is also becoming a trend, even in food processing and packaging.
+One place where robotics is highly used is palletizing.
 It is affordable to even mid-sized operations.
-It basically combines case packing and palletizing with robotic palletizers.
+It combines case packing and palletizing with robotic palletizers.

 Types of food processing and packing equipment for lease

-There are many processes that you can lease equipment for in the food processing and packaging industry.
+You can lease equipment for many processes in the food processing and packaging industry.

 Some of these processes include the following: